 No train to Son La, but still, no need to fly.
 Photo: Stuart McDonald.

 Founded in 2001, UK operator Responsible Travel describe themselves as an “activist company.”
-While they have their own tours, they also sell the tours of others on a commission basis.
+The site is essentially a clearing house for the tours of other companies, which are then sold on a commission basis.
+(Edit: I previously had written that RT sell their own trips, but I’ve been advised by an RT representative this is incorrect as they do not run their own trips—my apologies for the error).
 In a step I guess to live up to their name, sometime in 2021, they drew a line in the sand.
 Founder Justin Francis wrote (you can see the post here on the Internet Archive, as the text is no longer on their website):

 “By January 2022, we won’t be selling any holidays that include internal jet flights of less than one hour.”